privacy-scaling-explorations/zkevm-specs/specs/error_state/ErrorInvalidOpcode.md

 1. Do a fixed lookup for `FixedTableTag.ResponsibleOpcode`.
 2. Current call must be failed.
 Do a call context lookup for `CallContextFieldTag.IsSuccess`.
 3. If it's a root call, it transits to `EndTx`.
-4. if it is not root call, it restores caller's context by reading to `rw_table`, then does step state transition to it.
+4. If it is not root call, it restores caller's context by reading to `rw_table`, then does step state transition to it.

 ## Code